Backbase/bb-bower-resolver/README.md

 ```

 Optional backbase properties are `username` and `password`.
-In case that you are using maven password encryption, you will need to specify your decrypted password for resolver to work.
+If you are using maven password encryption, you will need to specify your decrypted password for the resolver to work.